Buffalo Pasta Salad | Backpacking Lunch Recipe

 FIELD

-- Add 8 oz (240 mL) hot/cold water to the noodle bag.
+- Add 8 oz (240 mL) of hot or cold water to the noodle bag.

 - Let noodles and vegetables stand until fully rehydrated.

 - Consume or properly discard the remaining broth to practice the Leave No Trace principle.
+Skipping this step will produce a "soup" consistency and dilute the sauce.

 - Stir to mix well and enjoy!